MSc Medical and Molecular Virology / Overview

 - Understand viruses, the diseases they cause, and how to diagnose, control and prevent infections.

 - Cover topically relevant viruses such as novel coronaviruses including SARS-CoV-2, Influenza and the Ebola and Zika viruses.

 - Learn from experienced academic and clinical virologists.

-- Study at a university ranked in the top ten in the UK and the top 50 in the world for medicine (QS 2020).
+- Study at a university ranked 8th in the UK and the top 40 in the world for medicine (QS 2021).